open-education-hub/binary-security/sessions/exploration-tools/README.md

 ![Files](assets/files.png)

-Let's also remember that, in Linux, `file` can mean a lot of things:
+Let's also remember that, in Linux, `file` can mean one of many things:

 * regular file
 * directory
 * block device
 * character device
-* named pipes
+* named pipe
-* symbolic or hard links
+* symbolic or hard link
-* sockets
+* socket

-Let's look at the previous server from crackme5.
+Let's look at the previous server from `crackme5`.
 Start it up once again.

 While previously we've used netstat to gather information about it, that was by no means the only solution. [lsof](https://linux.die.net/man/8/lsof) is a tool that can show us what files a process has opened: